 My husband and I met my first day of college.
 I was not yet 18 and he was 20.
-We dated for almost six years before we married; this August we will celebrate our 30th wedding anniversary.
-It’s hard to believe we have been together for two-thirds of my life.
+We dated for almost six years before we married; this August we will celebrate our 32nd wedding anniversary.
+It’s hard to believe we have been together for more than two-thirds of my life.

 When we were in college my husband started buying me flowers that were sold in the student union on Fridays.
 The flowers cost one dollar for three carnations of assorted colors and, even though my husband was on a tight budget and had no money for extras, he presented me with those flowers week after week.
 Even when we were mad at each other about something he bought me those three carnations, which I put in an empty wine bottle because I had no vase, and I always thanked him with a kiss.